BjornKjellkvist/PDFPreviewer/README.md

 # PDFPreviewer
 A Tool for viewing PDF documents.
-Will automatically re-render the document when changes are made, a great tool for anyone working on creating pdf pages
+Will automatically re-render the document when changes are made.
+This tool is for people who are programmatically developing PDF documents and are tired of having to re-open the document after each iteration.

 * This tool requires Ghostscript http://www.ghostscript.com/ *